fmi-lab/oop-group5/exercises/exercise1/README.md

 * name (dynamic array of characters)
 * genre (static array of characters -> the max size is 50)
 * rating (from 0.0 to 10.0)
 * duration in minutes
 You should implement a Constructor, Destructor, get/set methods and a print method, which prints the movie in the following format:
 Name of the Movie
      genre
 rating | duration
+Separate the implementation of the methods from the interface of the class.
+Add "const" to methods which don't change the class' fields.
-Separate the implementation of the methods from the interface of the class Delete only the data allocated with dynamicly (with new) You will also need to use functions from the cstring library like strcpy(strcpy_s for Visual Studio), strlen and possibly other
+Delete only the data allocated dynamically (with new).
+You will also need to use functions from the cstring library like strcpy(strcpy_s for Visual Studio), strlen and possibly other.